 At their meeting of 26 February 2007, emergency managers in the Wellington region agreed that Adrian Glen, Emergency Manager, Wellington City Council to be the representative for the Wellington CDEM Group.
-This needs to be ratified by the CEG.
+This nomination was ratified by the Co-ordinating Executive Group (CEG) at its meeting of 2 April 2007.